zylx0532/pasztor.at/_posts/2019-01-05-oop-misunderstandings.md

 Most programmers who consider themselves FP, love FP for its simplicity and don't think of this as a big problem.
 Which is fair enough, if you just have to ship the software and never touch it again.
-However, if you want a maintainable, you better adhere to the [clean code principles](/tags/clean-code).
+However, if you want a maintainable code base, you better adhere to the [clean code principles](/tags/clean-code).
 That includes using [dependency inversion](/blog/clean-code-dependencies), which makes FP also a lot more complex to use.

 ## OOP or FP?